 Our business hours are by appointment only.
 Just let us know when you want to come by, and we’ll schedule a time.
 The total balance owed on the job will be due upon pickup, unless we’ve made other arrangements in advance.

 Can you deliver my job to me?

 Sure!
-For a $30 delivery fee, we’ll send your job to you.
+For an additional delivery fee, we’ll send your job to you.
+The exact amount will depend on the size of the load and how far it’s going.
 Please note that your remaining balance is due within 7 business days of delivery.
 Of course, you can always pay before delivery, too.